czg1225/AsyncDiff/README.md

 ## Inference
-We offer detailed scripts in `examples/` for accelerating inference of SD 2.1, SD 1.5, SDXL, ControNet, SD_Upscaler, AnimateDiff, and SVD using our AsyncDiff framework.
+We offer detailed scripts in `examples/` for accelerating inference of SD 2.1, SD 1.5, SDXL, SD 3, ControNet, SD_Upscaler, AnimateDiff, and SVD using our AsyncDiff framework.

 ### Accelerate Stable Diffusion XL:
 ```python